Arta Mountains

 The Arta Mountains, also known as the Great Mountains of Arta (Buuraha Carta) are a mountain range in Djibouti.
-They sit at an average elevation of 700 m above sea level, is the tenth highest point in Djibouti.
+They sit at an average elevation of 700 m above sea level, and are the tenth highest point in Djibouti.
 The mountains lie to the south of the Gulf of Tadjoura, in the Arta Region.
 They are situated approximately 35 kilometres (21 mi) west of the capital Djibouti City, and 69 kilometres (43 mi) by road from Ali Sabieh.
-The Issa Somali have a long history in the Arta Mountains.

-History

-The first known people that inhabited the mountain are the Issa Somali.
-The most famous town in the area is the town of Arta.
-The French people in Djibouti travelled here when Djibouti city is difficult because of the heat in the summer.
+Geology

+The Arta Mountains were formed by the collision of the Arabian and Somali tectonic plates.

+Flora

+Much of the land is covered with Buxus, Acacia, Vachellia flava and other drought tolerant plants.
+Doum Palms are found in the northern part of mountain near the Gulf of Tadjoura.

 Climate

 Arta Mountains has a hot semi-arid climate (Köppen BSh) surrounded by a hot desert climate (BWh).
 So it has a mild fresh weather, The climate is greatly affected by its varying geographic features.
 Due to its location at 755 metres (2,477 ft) above sea level, Arta Mountains climate is very warm summers and cool winters.
-The area attracts visitors looking for a moderate climate and pristine, scenic views.
-Precipitation is higher, and temperatures are lower, than in many other towns in Djibouti due to its high altitude in the Arta Mountains.